zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings or string, required): the entity to delete.
+* `path` (string or array, required): the entity to delete.
 This can be any leaf nodes, branch, property or array element path.

 **Return value**:

-A promise resolving when the data has been successfully deleted from the database.
+A promise resolving when the data has been successfully deleted.

 **Notes**: